Federalist No. 15

 Federalist No. 15 is an essay by Alexander Hamilton, the fifteenth of The Federalist Papers.
-It was published on December 1, 1787, under the pseudonym Publius, the name under which all The Federalist papers were published at the time.
+It was published by The Independent Journal (New York) on December 1, 1787, under the pseudonym Publius, the name under which all The Federalist papers were published at the time.
 No. 15 addresses the failures of the Articles of Confederation to satisfactorily govern the United States; it is the first of six essays on this topic.
 It is titled "The Insufficiency of the Present Confederation to Preserve the Union".

-Federalist No. 15 warns citizens that the states have reached national humiliation.
-There is impending anarchy between the states and the borrowing and lending policies are causing turmoil.
-Publius says that the states must make a firm stand for their tranquillity, dignity, and reputation by creating a new government with a more energetic executive.
+Essay Synopsis

+Federalist No. 15 warns citizens of national humiliation that damage the reputation and character of the United States.
+According to the author the country was militarily weak, disorganized, with no plan to pay its debts, and territory still under British control, as well as a looming conflict with Spain.
+Publius asks "Are we entitled by nature and compact to a free participation in the navigation of the Mississippi?
+Spain excludes us from it."

+Military capability is stressed, and the United States unable to enforce the terms of the Treaty of Paris: "Are we even in a condition to remonstrate with dignity?"

+According to Hamilton, even the moral authority of the United States was compromised: "The just imputations on our own faith, in respect to the same treaty, ought first to be removed".

-Publius points out that under the Articles of Confederation, the national government only has the authority to declare laws for states to follow.
+Hamilton points out that under the Articles of Confederation, the national government only has the authority to declare laws for states to follow.
 The national government cannot enforce its laws because the states cannot be thrown in jail and without an army, the national government cannot enforce taxes on states.

 "[G]overnment implies the power of making laws.
 It is essential to the idea of a law that it be attended with a sanction; or, in other words, a penalty or punishment for disobedience[.]"

 Publius argues that government must have force behind its laws.
 He reminds the reader that punishment for disobedience is necessary because the "passions of men will not conform to the dictates of reason and justice without this constraint."
 Punishment of individuals, not states, is necessary because "regard for reputation has a less active influence when the infamy of a bad action is to be divided among a number than when it is to fall singly upon one."